This is Post 30 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found by clicking here.

 Our Emotionally Divided Self

 It is unfortunately very common that the psychological part of us whose role it has been in the psyche to manage shame, unworthiness, and lack of love, is the part that tries to cultivate love or, in the Buddhist context, sits down on the cushion to practice mettābhāvana.
-The outcome of this unfortunate starting point in meditation practice, is often an eventual return to resigned identification with the apparent limits of our capacity to love – but can be even more disastrous than that.
+The outcome of this unfortunate starting point in meditation practice, is often an eventual return to resigned identification with the apparent limits of our capacity to love – but it can be even more disastrous than that.

 The incredibly high incidence of various forms of sexual abuse by those in spiritual groups and religious orders is only one outcome of the lack of an appropriate spiritual psychology in these cultures.
-This is just one manifestation of a broad category of deep psychological incongruities that are universally seen both in religious life and our ordinary everyday lives in families and relationships.
+This is just one manifestation of a broad category of deep psychological incongruities that are universally seen both in religious life and in our ordinary everyday lives in families and relationships.

 It is disturbing to recognise this truth, but there are many egoic patterns that appear kind, caring, thoughtful, considerate, concerned, generous, and altruistic – even empathetic and compassionate – that serve, at least in part, as psychological defences.
 This raises very deep questions, and people who embrace the values of fairness, compassion and social justice need psychological knowledge to avoid these dangers, and transformative practices that allow them to go deeper.
-Without a capacity to rest as Consciousness and to be nourished and healed by Consciousness, our Loving Kindness is unfortunately either not sustainable or very limited.
+Without a capacity to rest as Consciousness and to be nourished and healed by Consciousness, our Loving Kindness may unfortunately be either not sustainable or very limited.

 Egoic Parts are Incapable of Unconditional Love